khelli07/IF2211-crossword-brute-force/README.md

 ### How to run the program

 1. First, clone the repository with SSH/HTTPS or download the file ZIP.
-2. Before testing a file, move it to the .txt file to ./bin/jar/test.
+2. Before testing a file, move the .txt file to ./bin/jar/test.
 3. To run the program, run a command line, cd to this folder, then type

 ```